Cult Research - Rajneeshpuram

 Meditation was the product.
 They sold tickets to attend practice and his speeches, and this money was the financial backing to do what they wanted to do.

 She was the business side of things.
 She didn’t like to meditate lol.
 Their goal was to make money as part of the commune.
-They wanted to be rich to live the life they felt they needed. (lmfao how did no one connect this to capitalism and materialism.
-Come on guys, you’re supposed to be intellectuals.)
+They wanted to be rich to live the life they felt they needed.

 She went into hiding after this all went down.